Topological Modes in Monitored Quantum Dynamics: Class-A monitored circuit

 \subsection{Class-A monitored circuit with onsite unitary gates}

-In Fig.~\ref{fig:A}, we study the class-A monitored circuit by further imposing an additional {anti-unitary} chiral symmetry to the class-AIII monitored circuit.
-Below, we show that this is equivalent to post-select the outcomes that respect the chiral symmetry in the class-AIII monitored circuit.
+In Fig.~\ref{fig:A}, we study the class-A monitored circuit. {The prescription is that we start with a class-AIII monitored circuit by imposing U(1) symmetry to the class-DIII circuit.
+On top of this class-AIII circuit, we impose an additional anti-unitary chiral symmetry to we obtain the class A circuit.} Below, we show that this is equivalent to post-select the outcomes that respect the chiral symmetry in the class-AIII monitored circuit.

 We start with the formal description of transfer matrix $\mathfrak{t_{\text{A}}}$ for a class A ensemble, which is an indefinite unitary group $\text{U}(N,N)$~\cite{ludwig2013lyapunov}, The minimal example is $\text{U}(1,1)$ with each basis for the two sublattice $\sfA$ and $\sfB$, leading to the constraint as $\mathfrak{t_{\text{A}}}^\dagger \sigma_z \mathfrak{t_{\text{A}}} = \sigma_z$, with $\sigma_z$ being the Pauli Z matrix.
 One can show that this constraint on the single-particle transfer matrix $\mathfrak{t}_{\text{A}}$ exactly matches the requirement of an anti-unitary chiral symmetry ${\cal C}$, defined by $ c_{i,\sfA} \rightarrow -c_{i,\sfA}^\dagger, c_{i,\sfB} \rightarrow c_{i,\sfB}^\dagger, \ii \rightarrow -\ii$, as introduced in the main text.